28mm/blast-radius/Docker.md

 Verify Docker is installed in your Terminal: ```docker info```

-## Run Docker Containers with Images on Docker Hub
+## Run Docker Containers with Docker Hub Images

 Launch *Blast Radius* for a local directory by manually running: